WelFedTed/cops-manual/content/Procedures/iOS/Backup-Exports.md

 %% TODO: check this is accurate %%

 - Submit `Apple Privacy Data Request`
-  - Sign in [Apple's Data and Privacy page](https://privacy.apple.com/) with the customer's `Apple Account`
+  - Sign in to [Apple's Data and Privacy page](https://privacy.apple.com/) with the customer's `Apple Account`
   - Click `Request a copy of your data`
   - Tick `iCloud Photos`
   - Click `Continue`